 The collections need to be examined, catalogued, and displayed appropriately.
 The more important items may need to be stabilized then specially stored or enclosed to prevent further deterioration.
 It’s a long process, but necessary to ensure the history of the Johns Creek area can be exhibited for today’s visitors and is preserved for future generations.

 Calling all History Lovers

 Become a History Docent!
 We’re looking for volunteers to help with our heritage programs, tours of our historic buildings, care of collections, and research.

 Flexible schedule and great people!
 Training is provided.

-If interested, or if you have local history to share, contact our collections and exhibit manager at email@example.com
+If interested, or if you have local history to share, contact our Heritage Director at email@example.com